fahrirusliyadi/friskamax__fahri--nextjs-doc/docs/adding-projects.md

 - `role`: Your role in the project
 - `tags`: An array of tags for categorizing the project
 - `url`: URL to the live project (optional)
-- `image`: Featured image information (optional but recommended)
+- `image`: Featured image information
     - `src`: Path to the image file
     - `width`: Width of the image in pixels
     - `height`: Height of the image in pixels
-- `color`: Accent color for the project (used in UI elements)
+- `color`: Accent color for the project (used as background color)
 - `featured`: Whether the project should be featured on the home page (true/false)

 ### Content